Swetko/cse455-hw2/README.md

 # CSE 455 Homework 2 #

+### UPDATED: Friday, Oct19 8am: added libglew to repo so you can build Pangolin without root access

 Welcome friends,

 It's time for assignment 2!
 This one may be a little harder than the last one so remember to start early and start often!